Companies that use Buildium

 All property management Buildium

-Buildium We detected 960 customers using Buildium, 33 companies that churned or ended their trial, and 7 customers with estimated renewals in the next 3 months.
-The most common industry is Real Estate (89%) and the most common company size is 2-10 employees (81%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Buildium We detected 968 companies using Buildium, 34 companies that churned, and 9 customers with upcoming renewal in the next 3 months.
+The most common industry is Real Estate (90%) and the most common company size is 2-10 employees (80%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login